blahaj-zone/hajkey/docs/migrate.md

 ## Reverse

-You ***cannot*** migrate back to Misskey from Firefish due to re-hashing passwords on signin with argon2.
-You can migrate from Calckey to FoundKey, although this is not recommended due to FoundKey being end-of-life, and may have some problems with alt-text.
+You ***cannot*** migrate back to Misskey from Iceshrimp due to re-hashing passwords on signin with argon2.
+You can migrate from Iceshrimp to FoundKey, although this is not recommended due to FoundKey being end-of-life, and may have some problems with alt-text.